What Helps? What Doesn't?

 It’s my position that, since all discourse, all talk, is ultimately a set of instructions, an analytical tool is simply an instance of such instructions.

-Instrumental thinking, on the other hand, says, Any thought we/I offer is an instrument for responding to reality.
+Instrumental thinking, on the other hand, says, Any thought can be used as an instrument for responding to reality.
 That's all.
 As I've said elsewhere, I'm not interested in being believed.
 My hope is that those who might be interested in the ideas offered here test and use them in the real world.

 The constitutive approach is the norm.
 And up to a certain point it might work ok.
 The problem is, it not only tends toward over-simplification and inflexibility, but it actually resists innovative problem-solving, even while claiming to value innovation.
 How?
 The constitutive approach is commonly used unconsciously, or intuitively, and therefore, automatically.